K3DFD-Radio/PHL-MER-Group-PSWS/installation.md

 ### Update the OS
 1. Login as wsprdeamon
 2. Add the wsprdeamon user to the _sudo_ group
-      - $$sudo usermod -aG sudo wsprdaemon
+      - $sudo usermod -aG sudo wsprdaemon
 4. Update the OS
       - $sudo apt update
       - $sudo apt update